 A or AAAA records

-This type of DNS value associates a domain to the specific IP address of the webserver.
-A record is used for IPV4 address, whereas AAAA record is used for IPV6 address.
+This type of DNS value associates a domain to the specific IP address of the web server.
+A record is used for the IPV4 addresses, whereas an AAAA record is used for the IPV6 address.
 In case you want to point the website to a different server and all other web-based services like email to others, you will have to update this record only, which will consist of an IP address.

 Several MX records can be defined for a domain to point to different mail servers.

 Also known as a Canonical Name Record.
 Technically, it is used to alias one name to another.
 It can be used to point www to the non-www domain name or vice versa.
 It is also used to define the sub-domains, like ‘subdomain.domain-name.com’.
 It is never directed to an IP address.
 The Cname Record has to be unique across all the DNS records.
 Some of the other useful purposes of using a CName record involve creating specific web services like FTP, redirecting various domain names to a primary domain name, etc.

 These are commonly used for various types of domain verifications.
 But it is also used for other more useful purposes.
 It associates an arbitrary text with a host or any other info like server information, network information, etc. It is also used for SPF records, which stands for Sender Policy Framework which is used for email authentication.

 The DNS process initiates with a user entering a web address into a browser.
 The Operating system sends this request to a DNS resolver which returns an IP address associated with the domain name and opens up the requested web page.